Steganography: Steganography in streaming media

+Adaptive steganography

+Adaptive steganography is a technique for concealing information within digital media by tailoring the embedding process to the specific features of the cover medium.
+An example of this approach is demonstrated in the work.
+Their method develops a skin tone detection algorithm, capable of identifying facial features, which is then applied to adaptive steganography.
+By incorporating face rotation into their approach, the technique aims to enhance its adaptivity to conceal information in a manner that is both less detectable and more robust across various facial orientations within images.
+This strategy can potentially improve the efficacy of information hiding in both static images and video content.

 Cyber-physical systems/Internet of Things

 Academic work since 2012 demonstrated the feasibility of steganography for cyber-physical systems (CPS)/the Internet of Things (IoT).
 Some techniques of CPS/IoT steganography overlap with network steganography, i.e. hiding data in communication protocols used in CPS/the IoT.
 However, specific techniques hide data in CPS components.
 For instance, data can be stored in unused registers of IoT/CPS components and in the states of IoT/CPS actuators.

 Printed

 Digital steganography output may be in the form of printed documents.
 A message, the plaintext, may be first encrypted by traditional means, producing a ciphertext.
 Then, an innocuous cover text is modified in some way so as to contain the ciphertext, resulting in the stegotext.
 For example, the letter size, spacing, typeface, or other characteristics of a cover text can be manipulated to carry the hidden message.
 Only a recipient who knows the technique used can recover the message and then decrypt it.
 Francis Bacon developed Bacon's cipher as such a technique.

 The ciphertext produced by most digital steganography methods, however, is not printable.
 Traditional digital methods rely on perturbing noise in the channel file to hide the message, and as such, the channel file must be transmitted to the recipient with no additional noise from the transmission.
 Printing introduces much noise in the ciphertext, generally rendering the message unrecoverable.
 There are techniques that address this limitation, one notable example being ASCII Art Steganography.